mpenkov/tools/README.md

 This repository contains a bunch of stuff that I find useful.
 Some of it may be reusable, but most of it is probably useful only to myself.

+To install any of these tools:

+    $ go install github.com/mpenkov/tools/<toolname>@latest

+where <toolname> is one of the below.

 ## ghreview

 Provides a summary of my github activity across several github repositories during a particular year.